SumZer0-git/EDAPGui/readme.md

 With Single Waypoint Assist you define the target system in the text box (paste from Inara/Spansh etc.) and click the checkbox to plot a route and jump to that system.<br>

-## Additional Features
+# Additional Features
+## Voice
-If Voice enabled, the autopilot will inform you of its actions
+If Voice enabled, the autopilot will inform you of its actions.

+## TCE (Trade Computer Extension) Integration
+Basic integration with TCE.
+The current TCE destination may be loaded as a Single Waypoint Assist target with the Load TCE Destination button on the Debug tab.
+Refer to [TCE on Frontiers Forums](https://forums.frontier.co.uk/threads/trade-computer-extension-mk-ii.223056/) for info on TCE.

 This autopilot uses Computer Vision (grabs screens and performs template matching) and issues keystrokes.
 It does not perform any runtime modifications of Elite Dangerous, it is an external-ED construct (similar to us commanders)